alteryx/ayx-developer-sdk/docs/howto/getting_started_markdown.md

 folder.
 These folders have all the files necessary for Alteryx Designer to integrate with your plugin.

-Next we\'re going to build your new Ayx Plugin Tool into Designer, where you can drag it onto the canvas and connect it to other Designer tools.
+Next, you can build your new Ayx Plugin Tool into Designer, where you can drag it onto the canvas and connect it to other Designer tools.
 To build `MyFirstTool` into the Designer application, use the `designer-install` command.